 - Expenses of immediate family members for visiting their loved one in a hospital.

 - Reimbursement for personal effects destroyed in accident.

 - Funeral and death benefits.

-There are also other optional statutory accident benefits to which they may be entitled provided that they purchased these optional benefits.
+There are also other optional statutory accident benefits to which you may be entitled provided that you purchased these optional benefits.
 Common optional benefits are:

 - Housekeeping and home maintenance benefit.
 If applicable, they can receive up to $100 per week for this benefit.

 - Caregiver benefit.
 If they are a caregiver (which may include a parent) who no longer can perform their duties due to their injury, this benefit will provide them with $250 per week for the first person and $50 per week for each subsequent person.